 "Spit it out, Mothwurf!
-Who did you see in the hall?
+Who did you see in the hall?"

-AT last the inspector had stumbled upon a ray of light in the tangled web of mystery surrounding the His voice was harsh now, commanding.
-But there was still no answer from the man who sat
+AT last the inspector had stumbled upon a ray of light in the tangled web of mystery surrounding the tragedy.
+His voice was harsh now, commanding.
+But there was still no answer from the man who sat in the chair.

 "Out with it, Mothwurf!" the old detective cried, half rising from the settee.
-"Talk fast, young man, or I'll arrest you for murder!"
+"Talk fast, young man, or I'll arrest you for murder!'

-The operator dropped his eyes to the floor, seemed to fasten them upon the blunt-toed, black boots the inspector.
+The operator dropped his eyes to the floor, seemed to fasten them upon the blunt-toed, black boots of the inspector.
 His reply was almost inaudible.

 "Mr. Royal, sir."

 Inspector Malone's eyes widened with quick surprise.
 "Mr. Royal, eh?
 And what was he doing?"

-"He-he was running," Moth-wurf faltered, "Running down the hall, in the opposite direction from ing on the floor?
+"He-he was running," Moth-wurf faltered.
+"Running down the hall, in the opposite direction from the studio."

-"Humph!" breathed the inspec-Max Mothwurf, shy, furtive-eyed, and short of stature, came glistening on his broad forehead.
-He mopped his wet brow with a wrinkled, blue handkerchief, "How
+"Humph!" breathed the inspector, tiny beads of perspiration glistening on his broad forehead.
+He mopped his wet brow with a wrinkled, blue handkerchief.
+"How soon after that did Mr. Paulett